-Maine man gets 5-year sentence for accident that killed his best friend
+Maine man gets 5-year sentence for crash that killed his best friend

-A Castine man was ordered to serve 18 months behind bars in connection with a fatal accident in November 2016.
+A Castine man was ordered to serve 18 months behind bars in connection with a fatal crash in November 2016.

 Francis “Joe” Spinazola, 56, pleaded no contest Tuesday to a charge of manslaughter and received an overall sentence of 5 years in prison with all but 18 months suspended.
 Spinzola was driving a GMC sport-utility vehicle on Nov.
 19, 2016 in Castine when it went off Route 166A and rolled, ejecting passengers Ronald Bakeman of Orland and Spinazola’s wife, Cheryl Spinazola, from the vehicle.

-Bakeman, 56, died at the scene but Cheryl Spinazola suffered non-life threatening injuries.
+Bakeman, 56, died at the scene but Cheryl Spinazola suffered injuries that weren’t life-threatening.
 No one was wearing seatbelts when the SUV went off the road, police said.

-Norman “Toff” Toffolon, deputy district attorney for Hancock County, told Justice Bruce Mallonee on Tuesday that Francis Spinazola had taken four Oxycontin painkiller pills that day and had been drinking prior to the accident.
+Norman “Toff” Toffolon, deputy district attorney for Hancock County, told Justice Bruce Mallonee on Tuesday that Francis Spinazola had taken four Oxycontin painkiller pills that day and had been drinking prior to the crash.
 Spinazola had a blood-alcohol content after the crash of 0.17 percent, which is twice the legal limit in Maine of 0.08 percent for driving a motor vehicle, the prosecutor said.

-Christine West, who was Bakeman’s fiancee at the time of the accident, and his sister Priscilla Robinson told Mallonee about the impact Bakeman’s death had on their lives.
+Christine West, who was Bakeman’s fiancee at the time of the crash, and his sister Priscilla Robinson told Mallonee about the impact Bakeman’s death had on their lives.

 “My life was totally flipped upside down,” West told the judge, her voice cracking with emotion.
 “This was a completely preventable accident if Mr. Spinazola had chosen not to drive that evening.”